Lawn: Water conservation

 Maintaining a green lawn sometimes requires large amounts of water.
 While natural rainfall is usually sufficient to maintain a lawn's health in the temperate British Isles- the birthplace of the concept of the lawn- in times of drought hosepipe bans may be implemented by the water suppliers.
 Conversely, exportation of the lawn ideal to more arid regions (e.g. U.S. Southwest and Australia) strains water supply systems when water supplies are already scarce.
 This necessitates upgrades to larger, more environmentally invasive equipment to deal with increased demand due to lawn watering.
 Grass typically goes dormant during periods of cold or heat outside of its preferred temperature ranges; dormancy reduces the grasses' water demand.
 Most grasses typically recover quite well from a drought, but many property owners become concerned about the brown appearance and increase watering during the summer months.
 Water in Australia observed 1995 data that up to 90% of the water used in Canberra during summer drought periods was used for watering lawns.

 In the United States, 50 to 70% of residential water is used for landscaping, with most used to water lawns.
 A 2005 NASA study estimated conservatively 128,000 sqkm of irrigated lawn in the US, three times the area of irrigated corn.
 That translates to about 200 usgal of drinking-quality fresh water per person per day is required to keep up United States' lawn surface area.

+In 2022, the state of Nevada pass a bill that not only banned the installation of new lawns in the state, but also mandated the removal of any lawn deemed "nonfunctional."
+This was in response to a years-long drought in the state.